Tattoo FAQ

 31) What happens if it gets infected?

 Infections or allergic reactions are VERY RARE.
-More often than not, what you perceive as an infection, is actually an irritation, due to improper aftercare, and not following the provided aftercare instructions.
+More often than not, what you perceive as an infection is an irritation due to improper aftercare and not following the provided aftercare instructions.
 If you think there is an issue, please speak to me.
 If there is an actual infection, a physician will help you get healthy, hopefully without allowing personal prejudice against tattoos or tattoo artists to cloud their professional responsibility.

 32) Can I tan?

 Any form of tanning can, and will, damage and fade a tattoo.
-If you are a sun worshiper, I recommend a SPF 50+ sun block, after the tattoo is healed for the rest of your life.
-In general, it is best to stay out of the sun and tanning booths, especially during the healing process.
+If you are a sun worshipper, I recommend a SPF 50+ sunblock for the rest of your life after the tattoo is healed.
+It is generally best to stay out of the sun and tanning booths, especially during healing.

 33) Do you do free touch-ups?

-No. One $50 touch-up is included within 9 months of the last tattoo appointment, on my own work, on non-cover-up/rework/scar-cover tattoos..only IF NEEDED.
-Blatant disregard of the instructions provided in the tattoo aftercare instructions, or lack common sense and hygiene, will require a charge to fix at the normal hourly rate.
-YES I can tell when someone has deviated from the instructions.
-Anything beyond the 9 month $50 touch-up window is a $190 minimum and is charged at the current hourly rate.
-For cover-ups/reworks/scar covers, the line art deposit is applied towards the final touch-up session.
-The final exception to $50 touch-up is if you blow off a touch-up appointment, thereby disregarding the importance of my time and efforts.
-I may or may not reschedule you.
-Future appointments may require deposits, gifts, or cost you money.
-It all depends on how badly you offend me.
+One $50 touch-up is included within 9 months of the last tattoo appointment, on Tanya’s own work, on non-cover-up/rework/scar-cover tattoos..only IF NEEDED.
+Blatant disregard of the instructions in the tattoo aftercare instructions, or lack of common sense and hygiene, will require a charge to fix at the regular hourly rate.
+YES, she can tell when someone has deviated from the instructions.
+Anything beyond the 9-month $50 touch-up window is a $195 minimum and is charged at the current hourly rate.
+For cover-ups/reworks/scar covers, the line art deposit is applied toward the final touch-up session.
+The last exception to a $50 touch-up is if you blow off a touch-up appointment, disregarding the importance of time and effort.
+She may or may not reschedule you.

 34) What if I don’t like it?

-It is best to circumvent the need for tattoo removal or cover-ups by choosing your artist and your design wisely.
-As a general rule, if you do not see examples of the style of tattoo you are looking for in my portfolio, then I do not specialize in that particular area.
-I will always offer you the absolute best tattoo solution, and installation, for your situation I am capable of at the time.
-Good reference material is key.
-My name is associated with the tattoo for the rest of your life, so I am highly invested in the outcome.
-I have a rigorous art creation and approval process before we even get to the point of installation.
-You will approve the artwork and placement 3 times before it is actually installed.
-I spend many valuable hours coming up with custom solutions for your unique situation.
-If you cannot make up your mind, or have any doubts, at any point in the process, speak-up!
-Its probably just not time to get tattooed, or we may not be a good fit.
+Choosing your artist and design wisely is best to circumvent the need for tattoo removal or cover-ups.
+As a general rule, if you do not see examples of the tattoo style you are looking for in Tanya’s portfolio, then she does not specialize in that particular area and may not be a good fit for your project.
+Tanya will always offer you the absolute best tattoo solution and installation for your specific situation that she is capable of at the time.
+Good reference material is critical.
+Her name is associated with the tattoo for the rest of your life, so she is highly invested in the outcome.
+Tanya has a rigorous art creation and approval process before we even get to the point of installation.
+You will approve the artwork and placement 3 times before it is installed.
+She spends many valuable hours developing custom solutions for your unique situation.
+If you cannot make up your mind or have any doubts at any point in the process, speak up!
+It’s probably not time to get tattooed, or the two of you may not be a good fit.
 If you are not 100% sure…then don’t do it.
 Go for something symbolic and timeless.
 Remember that you are getting a tattoo that you want to be able to live with for the rest of your life.
-Once its in, its IN.
-Tattoo removal and cover-up is painful, expensive, and imprecise.
+Once it’s in, it’s IN.
+Tattoo removal and cover-up are painful, expensive, and imprecise.

 To schedule a consultation appointment, or be considered for the waiting list, please use the contact/scheduling form 🙂 or Click Here